With the press of a numpad key, you can:

 Automation is created in seconds using a drag and drop editor.

 When you press a key on your numpad, the automation will be triggered.
-This could be just a single keyboard shortcut, or a longer combination of text typing, keyboard shortcuts, opening files and moving the mouse - it's entirely up to you.
+This could be just a single keyboard shortcut, or a longer combination of text typing, keyboard shortcuts, opening files and pressing keys - it's entirely up to you.

 It takes less than a minute to create most automation and you can change what the numpad keys do as often as you like.

 This sidebar tells you what each of your numpad keys do.
-For example, pressing numpad key 1 will paste an email address, and pressing numpad key 2 will open the application Notepad.
+For example, pressing numpad key 1 will copy (with ctrl + c), and pressing numpad key 3 will insert an equation into Microsoft Word.

 If you want to change what any of the numpad keys do, just open up the editor.
 The list on the left is all your current superpowers - you can move them, delete them or add new ones.